 In this way, brands are given access to much-needed data, but in a regulatory compliant space that doesn’t violate consumers’ privacy.
 While user level data goes into the data clean room, aggregated insights come out in a co-mingled audience group called a cohort.

-So, to get you well equipped for 2022, we’re going to take you on a journey through thick forests of unknowns and deep lakes of 1st-party data, in a series of three blogs entirely dedicated to the topic of data clean rooms.
+So, to get you well equipped for 2022, we’re going to take you on a journey through thick forests of unknowns and deep lakes of 1st-party data, in a guide entirely dedicated to the topic of data clean rooms.

 By the end of which you’re going to know all about what they are, how they work, why marketers need them, and how they’re going to dramatically affect our ability to measure campaigns in the years to come.